jcayers20/mkdocs-autoapi/docs/usage.md

 To disable API documentation generation, set the `autoapi_generate_api_docs` configuration option to `False`.
 This is useful when transitioning to manual documentation or when the API documentation is not needed.

+## Including API Documentation in Navigation

+The inclusion of API documentation in the navigation can be controlled via the configuration option `autoapi_add_nav_entry`.
+This option accepts either a boolean value or a string.
+Behavior is as follows:

+* If `True`, then a section named "API Reference" will be added to the end of the navigation.
+* If `False`, then no section for the API documentation will be added.
+In this case, a manual link to the API documentation can be added to the navigation.
+* If a string, then a section with the specified name will be added to the end of the navigation.

+!!! example

+    To include the API documentation in the navigation under the section "Reference", add the following configuration to `mkdocs.yml`:

+    ```yaml title="mkdocs.yml"
+    plugins:
+      - ... other plugin configuration ...
+      - mkdocs-autoapi:
+          autoapi_add_nav_entry: Reference
+      - mkdocstrings
+    ```

+!!! example

+    To disable automatic addition of the API documentation to the navigation and instead add a manual link, add the following configuration to `mkdocs.yml`:

+    ```yaml title="mkdocs.yml"
+    nav:
+      - Home: index.md
+      - API: autoapi/ # target should be `autoapi_root`
+      - Examples: examples.md

+    plugins:
+      - ... other plugin configuration ...
+      - mkdocs-autoapi:
+          autoapi_add_nav_entry: False
+      - mkdocstrings
+    ```

 ## Putting It All Together